JonathanHelianthicusDoe/notes_on_toontown_strategy/organic_squirt.md

 * &#x1f9f2; : Requires lure.
 * &#x1f333; : Requires one or more organic gag(s) that are not squirt.
 * &#x1f35e; : Particularly commonly used (in my personal experience).
-* &#x2757; : Unconditionally optimal\*.

-\*&ldquo;Unconditionally optimal&rdquo; is only a *vaguely useful* distinction that is determined using [my gag combo generator](https://zz.nfshost.com/gag_combo_gen_web/index.html): if, given a fixed cog level, lured status, v2.0 status, number of gags, and number of organic gags, the combo shows up as the &ldquo;most optimal&rdquo; when sound, throw, squirt, and drop gags are all included, then it gets the &ldquo;unconditionally optimal&rdquo; distinction.
-Strategies without this distinction (including ones that involve trap and/or span multiple rounds and thus cannot have this distinction) can still be &ldquo;optimal&rdquo; and/or useful, but only &ldquo;conditionally&rdquo; so.
-Note that the gag combo generator does not take into account accuracy nor what gags you happen to have left on each toon in your team (among other things).

 ### Why organic squirt?